Ferbane: Gallen Priory

-Community

-In October 2007 Ferbane assembled, officially, 142 area residents to participate in a globally simultaneous dance to the music of Michael Jackson's Thriller.
-Awaiting the official word from Guinness World Records, this would be the world record; surpassing Toronto's 2006 record of 62.

 Education

-All of Ferbane's primary and secondary schools have a Catholic ethos and are regulated by the Department of Education and Skills through the national curriculum.
-These include St. Cynocs National School, a national (primary) school which was founded in 2007 through the amalgamation of St. Mary's Boys NS and St. Mary's Girls NS.
+All of Ferbane's primary and secondary schools have a Catholic ethos and are regulated by the Department of Education through the national curriculum.
+These include St Cynoc's National School, a national (primary) school which was founded in 2007 through the amalgamation of St Mary's Boys' National School and St Mary's Girls' National School.

 Gallen Community School is the local secondary school and has been in existence since 2004 following the amalgamation of two former schools in the town.
 The school was newly rebuilt in 2011 under the DES Public Private Partnership scheme.

-Sport
+Community and sport

 Ferbane GAA is the local Gaelic Athletic Association club.
-Tony McTague, one of Ferbane's most famous Gaelic footballers, won two All Irelands with Offaly in 1971 and 1972.
-He lifted the Sam Maguire Cup as captain in 1972.
+Tony McTague, a Gaelic footballer with the club, was on the Offaly senior team that won the 1971 All-Ireland and 1972 All-Ireland championships.
+He was Offaly captain in 1972.

-Gallen Community school's senior team has won two All Ireland titles (in 2011 and 2016).
+Gallen Community School's senior team has won two All Ireland titles (in 2011 and 2016).

+In October 2007, 142 residents of the Ferbane area gathered to participate in a globally simultaneous dance to the music of Michael Jackson's Thriller.

 Transport

-Ferbane is on the Bus Éireann bus route 72 which runs between Athlone and Limerick.
+Ferbane is serviced by two bus routes.
+These include Bus Éireann route 72 (between Athlone and Limerick) and TFI Local Link route 9990 (between Ballycumber and Moate).

 The closest train stations to Ferbane are Clara (17 km) and Athlone (19 km).
-Ferbane's former railway station (which opened in 1884), closed for passenger traffic in 1947 and closed altogether in 1963.
+Ferbane's former railway station (which opened in 1884), closed for passenger traffic in 1947 and closed fully in 1963.

 The Grand Canal, which links up with the River Shannon, passes through Gallen townland.

 Amenity areas

-The area comprising Ferbane industrial park is locally known as the "cow park" as it was once a municipal grazing area for local residents.
-In the summer of 2013 the forested area of Ferbane's industrial park was turned into a car free walking area.
-The area includes a short walk along the "mill race", a narrow waterway, and a footpath through a predominantly oak-forest.
-Many spruce mature pines can be found in the area also.
-The restoration work was commissioned by Ferbane's tidy town members.
+An area of Ferbane industrial park is known locally as the Cow Park as it was once a municipal grazing area.
+A nearby forested area has a short walking trail along the mill race and a footpath through a predominantly oak-forest.

-Other local walking trails include the Offaly Way, a national Waymarked Trail which runs close to Ferbane town.
+Other walking trails include the Offaly Way, a national waymarked trail which runs close to Ferbane town.
 It is a 37 km route that starts at Lemanaghan and finishes at Cadamstown.
 Lough Boora Discovery Park also has walking trails up to 22 km.

+In May 2023, a boardwalk on Ferbane Bog was opened; The raised bog is known locally as Ballylin Bog.
+According to a representative of the Ferbane Tidy Towns, a link between Ballylin Bog and the Cow Park woodland, through a green corridor of native tree planting, is also proposed.